 And a call to control yourself, to not be overtaken by passionate lusts.

 But, I think the largest argument is not an explicit verse, but rather the overriding message of the Bible with regard to marriage and sexuality.
-100% of your sexual energy should be devoted to your spouse.
-That means when you are unmarried, you are not expending sexual energy.
+You should devote 100% of your sexual energy to your spouse.
+That means when you are unmarried, you don’t expend sexual energy.
 Otherwise, by doing so, you are cheating on your future spouse.
 We call this fornication.
-When you are married, you focus all your energy on your spouse.
+When you are married, focus all your energy on your spouse.
 If you don’t, we call this adultery.
 So, if one is married and masturbating alone, focusing his sexual energy on something other than his spouse (porn or an idealistic version of his wife, or just focusing on his own pleasure), then I’m going to call that adultery, and the Bible is very clear on that.

 Now, I say this in all love, having struggled with all this before.
 I have a 15 year history with porn addiction, from teenage years through most of my marriage.
 There were times I could not perform sexually because I had already masturbated too many times that day.
 There were times I avoided sexual encounters because I was worried my wife would realized I was being sexually active without her.
 And at all times I was hiding something from my wife.